Kindwise: Features & Tools

 Plant.id is a machine learning-based plant identification API launched in 2018, with the plant disease identification API, plant.health, released in April 2022.
 The plant.id API is suitable for integration into other software, such as mobile apps or urban trees from remote-sensing imagery.

 Other products include insect.id, mushroom.id and crop.health are machine learning-based identification APIs for the identification of insects, fungi and economically important plants, respectively, and include also online public demos.

 The FlowerChecker app was discontinued in October 2024 after 10 years of successful operation.

+In 2025, the company, together with the Department of Forest Ecology at the Research Institute for Landscape (VÚK), began developing Forestum.ai, a tool for automated forest inventory and growth prediction.
+The two-year project (2025–2027) is funded by the European Union through the Czech Ministry of Industry and Trade under the OP TAK programme.
+Using remote sensing methods, the system combines UAV photogrammetry, terrestrial and aerial LiDAR scanning, and machine learning to evaluate forest conditions down to the level of individual trees, aiming to replace time-consuming manual field surveys.
+It is designed as a set of seven modules covering tasks such as automatic timber-volume estimation, individual tree detection, tree recognition to genus level, and crown analysis; one module is also intended to estimate timber volume from ordinary RGB drone imagery without LiDAR, making the technology more accessible to smaller forest owners.
+A prediction module simulates the annual development of forest stands up to the year 2100 under various climate scenarios.

 Recognition

 In 2019, FlowerChecker won the Idea of the Year award in the AI Awards organized by the Confederation of Industry of the Czech Republic.
 In 2020, an academic study comparing ten free automated image recognition apps showed that plant.id's performance excelled in most of the parameters studied.
 In an independent study comparing different image-based species recognition models and their suitability for recognizing invasive alien species, the plant.id achieved the highest accuracy compared to other tools.
 In a subsequent study, plant.id was utilized to evaluate urban forest biodiversity using remote-sensing imagery, achieving the highest accuracy in tree species identification among compared methods.
 The technology has also been referenced as an example of practical integration of AI-based plant identification into cross-platform precision agriculture systems.